StrandGut Sessions: Open Air im StrandGut Resort St. Peter-Ording

 It all started years ago with Johannes Oerding.
 Many of his songs were written at the StrandGut Resort.
 We have since become a real home away from home for him and many other musician friends, and we have developed a very special friendship with all of them.
 The evenings (and nights) when one or the other of them took over the bar and mixed a few drinks together with our crew are also unforgettable.

 Anyway, now the musicians come not only for the good drinks, but also to give a small, intimate live concert once a year at our StrandGut Sessions on Germany's most beautiful natural stage.
 In 2026, the following artists will be performing: Johannes Oerding, Wincent Weiss, Max Giesinger, Beyond the Black, and Wolfgang Niedecken (BAP) with his band.
-Our popular Family Day for young and old with free admission will also take place again – Wilhelmine and Lina Bó are already confirmed as the first acts.

 We are incredibly proud to be able to host our StrandGut Sessions with such a lineup of renowned artists.
 And all this in St. Peter-Ording, in such a small, intimate space.
 SPO has never seen anything like it!